Alonso-del-Arte/testing-framework/CONTRIBUTING.md

 * No blanket import statements except for static imports or when absolutely everything in a given package is imported.
 * Column width is 80.
+* Prefer spaces to tabs.
+One annoying side effect of my choice of Eclipse for this project is that Eclipse uses tabs by default.
+I tried to replace all the tabs, but there might be stragglers.
 * Although this testing framework does not require test procedures to be named starting with `test`, that is highly recommended for the sake of clarity.
 The only exemption is `TestRunnerTest`, even though that one doesn't actually use